-Returned Peace Corps Volunteers who are not named Coverdell Fellows may still be exempt from the foreign language requirement, but do not complete a practicum and are not exempt from an internship requirement.
+Returned Peace Corps Volunteers who are not named Coverdell Fellows do not complete a practicum and are not exempt from an internship requirement.

 RPCV Coverdell Fellows Practicum

 The RPCV Coverdell Fellows Practicum is designed to:

 - bridge the Peace Corps experience with academic study at the Josef Korbel School; - meet the needs of underserved U.S.A. communities; and - be completed within the U.S.A. or its territories.